 Governance, Building & Grounds, Education, Collections & Exhibits

 Bruce has been the Facilities Director and Project Manager at Grounds For Sculpture (GFS) for over 30 years.
 He was involved in the initial planning of the park, and was responsible for all of its building and landscape construction, as well as the day to day supervision of its operations.
 Bruce has been acting as the liaison between SSAAM and GFS, helping to expand GFS's audience and programming.
 He has a Master's Degree in Sociology from Rutgers College.
 Bruce has lived on or near Sourland Mountain for most of his life.

-Chair, Building & Grounds / Collections & Exhibits / Community Outreach / Marketing & Technology
+Chair, Building & Grounds / Education, Collections & Exhibits / Marketing and Social Media/Governance

 Marylou Millard Ferrara, Secretary